Ray currently supports MacOS and Linux. Windows support is planned for the future.

 For Ubuntu, run the following commands:

-sudo apt-get update sudo apt-get install -y cmake pkg-config build-essential autoconf curl libtool unzip flex bison python # we install python here because python2 is required to build the webui # If you are not using Anaconda, you need the following. sudo apt-get install python-dev # For Python 2. sudo apt-get install python3-dev # For Python 3. # If you are on Ubuntu 14.04, you need the following. pip install cmake pip install cython
+sudo apt-get update sudo apt-get install -y build-essential curl unzip psmisc # If you are not using Anaconda, you need the following. sudo apt-get install python-dev # For Python 2. sudo apt-get install python3-dev # For Python 3. pip install cython==0.29.0

 For MacOS, run the following commands:

-brew update brew install cmake pkg-config automake autoconf libtool openssl bison wget pip install cython
+brew update brew install wget pip install cython==0.29.0

 If you are using Anaconda, you may also need to run the following.